ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 	      stop_ymd = -999
 	::

-For the fully coupled S2S application that receives atmosphere-ocean fluxes from mediatory, a sample *nems.configure* is shown below :
+For the fully coupled S2S application that receives atmosphere-ocean fluxes from mediator, a sample *nems.configure* is shown below :

 .. code-block:: console